guru2711/GuruPrakash-hall-Booking/README.md

 ******Documentation******

-// Creating a room using endpoints localhost:1011/createRoom
+// Creating a room using endpoints, localhost:1011/createRoom
 Sample data for Creating a room =>{
      "no_of_seats": 27,